frivolta/rivoltafilippo-next/_posts/javascript-merge-arrays-without-duplicates.md

 ## First solution

-The traditional way to achieve the task is to **initialize an empty result array** that will contains the result items, create a **loop for every array that needs to be merged** storing the current item in the result array if not present.
+The traditional way to accomplish the task is to **initialize an empty result array** that contains the result items, **create a loop for each array** that has to be merged, and **store the current element** in the result array if it is not present.
 The **presence is checked using indexOf** that will _return -1_ if not.

 ```javascript
 const result = []